environments-networks json explained

 The options key defines values used in the creation of supplementary configuration items:

-• additional_cidrs is used by the vpc-nacls module to allow access from external CIDRs such as PSN address ranges.
+additional_vpcsis used by the vpc-nacls module to allow access from internal CIDRs such as other Modernisation Platform address ranges.